CadQuery/cadquery/doc/free-func.rst

     s = solid(side, bottom, top)

 Finally, the solid is duplicated and placed in the desired locations creating the final compound object.
-Note various usages of moved.
+Note various usages of :meth:`~cadquery.Shape.moved`.

 .. code-block:: python